MUSEUM – STUTTGART

 A long traditional tourist stop in Stuttgart, the Schweine Museum is essentially a restaurant on the ground floor, with the “museum” on the floors above.
 The restaurant, the Stuttgarter Schlachthof, is a traditional style gasthaus with beer garden, serving a variety of pork, grilled sucking pig or crisp pork knuckle, as well as other Swabian influenced delicacies.
 The building itself is the former administration building of a slaughterhouse in Jugendstil architecture, set in the now gentrified former industrial zone.
 The cozy confine of the restaurant seats 195, while the terrace of vine arbors and view of a sculpture garden can accommodate 600 when the sun shines.

 You know you have arrived at the right place by the giant pink pig standing guard over the front porch.
-The Schweine Museum, billed as the largest museum of its particular subject in the world, is upstairs, on two floors and twenty-eight different theme rooms, of the swinish animal in a collection rivaling any on one subject.
+The Schweine Museum, billed as the largest museum of its particular subject in the world, is upstairs, on two floors and twenty-eight different theme rooms of the swinish animal, in a collection rivaling any on one subject.
 Lucky pigs to piggy banks, cartoon characters, stuffed animals, antique porcelain to crystal bejeweled collectibles, advertising signs, pig characters as firemen and police, nurses and exotic dancers.
-Pigs in gold and pigs in velvet, and pigs in a vault.
-Two thousand piggy banks alone.
+Pigs in gold and pigs in velvet, pigs in a vault and surely some in a blanket.
+There are two thousand piggy banks alone!
 There is even a red lit room of pig erotica, with colorful creatures in all manner of gymnastics you might conceive to satiate any porcine fantasy, though slightly above the eye level of younger visitors.
 Shelves and shelves of well, pigs.
 And after seeing the little darlings, head downstairs and dig in, with a beer.

 Visiting the Schweine Museum and Stuttgarter Schlachthof